 Denmark is a country where many large cities – including the capital Copenhagen – are on islands.
 But long gone are the days when passengers had to switch repeatedly from train to ferry and back.
 Modern bridges have largely made the ferries redundant, but not entirely.
 If you are following the main route from Hamburg to Copenhagen, you’ll find your entire train shunted onto a ferry for the 45-minute crossing from the German island of Fehmarn to the Danish island of Lolland.
 This oddity, coupled with the fine coastal landscapes on either side of the ferry link, make the route one of Europe’s most memorable rail journeys.

 Danish trains are tailor-made for relaxation.
 Speeds are modest, but that’s all to the good in a country that has a quiet, seductive beauty.
 Take time to explore the deeply rural landscapes of Jutland and the scatter of islands that make up the Danish archipelago.

-The main train operator is the state-run DSB, though a dense network of local routes in west and north Jutland is managed by Arriva Trains.
+The main train operator is the state-run Danske Statsbaner, commonly abbreviated to DSB, though a dense network of local routes in west and north Jutland is managed by Arriva Trains.
 A wide range of tickets (including cheap promotional offers) are available for trains to Denmark via Germany on Loco2.
-However, we currently sell only the fully flexible fares for most DSB services wholly within Denmark.
-We can handle bookings for onward travel from Copenhagen to principal stations in southern Sweden, but on those routes we only offer the more expensive fully flexible tickets.
+In 2018, we started offering a much wider range of tickets for domestic rail journeys within Denmark.